'Mum would've loved that': Calls to restore and protect Dame Whina Cooper's former home

 “I never saw violence in our house.
 You go back and think about what’s really happening with a lot of people today, it’s really sad sometimes when you hear those stories.”

-While the home appeared small, it had four bedrooms all made out of kauri.
+While the home appeared small, it had four bedrooms and was made out of kauri.

 Food was cooked on a wood stove, water had to be heated up.